401(k) Contribution Limits 2026: What Changed and What Didn't

 Front-load vs. spread evenly.
 Some savers prefer to max out contributions early in the year — contributing heavily from January through June and then dropping to a lower rate.
 The advantage: your money is invested sooner, which historically produces slightly better returns.
 The risk: if your employer match is calculated per-paycheck rather than annually, you might miss matching contributions in the months after you've maxed out.
 Many — but not all — plans have a "true-up" provision that corrects for this at year-end.
 Verify with your plan administrator before front-loading.

 Coordinate with your spouse.
 If both you and your spouse have access to employer plans, maximize both.
-Two workers under 50 can defer $47,000 combined.
-Two workers aged 60–63 can defer $69,500 combined — nearly $70,000 sheltered from taxes in a single year.
-Add employer matches, and total contributions could exceed $100,000.
+Two workers under 50 can defer $49,000 combined.
+Two workers aged 60–63 can defer $71,500 combined — nearly $72,000 sheltered from taxes in a single year.
+Add employer matches, and total contributions could well exceed $100,000.

 Don't forget the IRA.
 Your 401(k) contribution doesn't prevent you from also contributing to an IRA.
-In 2026, you can contribute $7,000 to a Traditional or Roth IRA ($8,000 if 50+), subject to income limits for Roth and deductibility limits for Traditional.
-If your income exceeds Roth IRA limits ($161,000 single / $240,000 married), consider a backdoor Roth IRA.
+In 2026, you can contribute $7,500 to a Traditional or Roth IRA ($8,500 if 50+), subject to income limits for Roth and deductibility limits for Traditional.
+If your income exceeds the Roth IRA phase-out thresholds, consider a backdoor Roth IRA.

 WARNING